 Important note for Ormerod 2 and Huxley Duo owners

 The touch panel displays draw significant current from the +5V rail.
 The on-board switching regulator on the Duet 0.6, Duet 0.8.5 and Duet WiFi boards can easily handle this.
-However, the linear regulator on the separate 5V regulator board used on the Ormerod 2 and Huxley Duo will not handle the additional load without additional heatsinking.
+However, the linear regulator on the separate 5V linear regulator board used on the Ormerod 2 and Huxley Duo will not handle the load without additional heatsinking.
+So you will need to add a heatsink to the linear regulator.
 Make sure that the heatsink and fitting screw cannot short against the enclosure, or anything else!
 Monitor the temperature of the 5V linear regulator for a few hours to check that the heatsink is effective enough.
 Alternatively, either power the PanelDue through from a 5V USB power supply as already described, or enable the internal 5V switching regulator on the Duet electronics board.

 Using the PanelDue with other printer electronics

 If you are using Arduino-based electronics instead of the Duet, then you will need to identify a serial port on the board with available TxD and RxD pins, and the firmware on that board must be capable of receiving gcode commands and sending replies in the required format through that port.
 Connect the TxD pin of that serial port to Din on the PanelDue, and the RxD pin to Dout.
 If your electronics uses 5V signal levels instead of 3.3V, then I recommend that you also connect a 10K pullup resistor between the Dout pin and +5V.
 The PanelDue will tolerate a 5V signal on its Din pin.